Engee documentation

 The order of execution

-entry is performed when the state is activated, that is, at the moment when the state machine transitions to a new state.
-This stage occurs before any other groups of statements are executed. during will not be executed at this step.
+entry it is performed when the state is activated, that is, at the moment of transition of the state machine to a new state.
+This stage occurs before any other groups of statements are executed. during they will not be executed at this step.

-during is performed at each step of the state machine operation, as long as the state remains active.
-However, if an exit occurs in the current step, then `during' is not executed.
+during it is performed at each step of the state machine operation while the state remains active.
+However, if an exit occurs in the current step, then during not executed.

-exit is executed before exiting the current state, ending its activity.
-After executing exit, a new state is activated, for which entry is performed immediately.
+exit it is executed before exiting the current state, ending its activity.
+After completion exit a new state is activated, for which the following is immediately executed entry.

-on is activated when the specified condition is met (for example, temporal logic), if the current state is active.
+on they are activated when the specified condition is met (for example, temporal logic), if the current state is active.

 Activation Features